symfony/symfony-docs/components/console/helpers/questionhelper.rst

 If the user enters an invalid string, an error message is shown and the user is asked to provide the answer another time, until they enter a valid string or reach the maximum number of attempts.
-The default value for the maximum number of attempts is ``null``, which means infinite number of attempts.
+The default value for the maximum number of attempts is ``null``, which means an infinite number of attempts.
 You can define your own error message using :method:`Symfony\\Component\\Console\\Question\\ChoiceQuestion::setErrorMessage`.